 - The state will pay your individual premiums and half of your dependents' premiums.

 - Employees are eligible for health insurance after an initial 60-day waiting period.

 - The Employees Retirement System of Texas (ERS) oversees our health care program and provides in-depth information about your health insurance options.

 TxDOT employees are automatically enrolled in the state's retirement plan, administered by ERS.

-- If you want to invest more than 6.5 percent of your salary toward retirement, we also offer 401(k) and 457 plans through the Texa$aver program.
+- If you want to invest more than 6.9 percent of your salary toward retirement, we also offer 401(k), 457 and Roth plans through the Texa$aver program.

 As a TxDOT employee, you earn vacation hours based on your years of creditable state employment.
 You can use your vacation time after six months of continuous state service.